voyagermesh/voyager/docs/user-guide/ingress/frontend-rule.md

 ## Frontend Rules
-Frontend rules specifies a set of rules that should be applied in  HAProxy frontend configuration.
+Frontend rules specify a set of rules that are applied to HAProxy frontend configuration.
 The set of keywords are from here https://cbonte.github.io/haproxy-dconv/1.7/configuration.html#4.1.
-Only frontend sections can be applied here. **It is up to user to provide valid set of rules**.
+Only frontend sections can be applied here. **It is up to user to provide valid sets of rules**.
 This allows acls or other options in frontend sections in HAProxy config.
-Frontend rules will be mapped with Ingress Rules according to port.
+Frontend rules will be mapped to `spec.rules` according to HAProxy port.

 ```yaml